opencost/opencost-website/docs/integrations/opencost-exporter.md

 ---
-sidebar_position: 8
+sidebar_position: 6
 ---

-# Running OpenCost as a Prometheus metric exporter
+# OpenCost as a Prometheus metric exporter

 Running OpenCost as a Prometheus metric exporter allows you to export various cost metrics to Prometheus without setting up any other OpenCost dependencies.
 Doing so lets you write PromQL queries to calculate the cost and efficiency of any Kubernetes concept, e.g. namespace, service, label, deployment, etc. You can also calculate the cost of different Kubernetes resources, e.g. nodes, PVs, LoadBalancers, and more.
 Finally, you can do other interesting things like create custom alerts via AlertManager and custom dashboards via Grafana.

 ## Installing

 > Note: all deployments of OpenCost function as a Prometheus metric exporter.
-[View recommended install](install.md).
+[View recommended install](../installation/install).

-Follow these steps to setup OpenCost exporter-only:
+Follow these steps to set up OpenCost as exporter-only:

 1. Apply the combined YAML: